jlevy/lft/lft.md

 - Accidental complexity arises from human stupidity

-In fact, I think “essential” complexity is a slightly misleading term, because it makes it sound fixed.
-In fact, feature explexity alwasy expands due to [Tog’s pardox](https://www.votito.com/methods/togs-paradox/): as soon as you solve a problem for someone, they will think of a new problem.
+Note “essential complexity” is a slightly misleading term, because it makes it sound like the feature complexity is unchanging.
+In fact, feature complexity always expands due to [Tog’s pardox](https://www.votito.com/methods/togs-paradox/): as soon as you solve a problem for someone, they will think of a new problem.